microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 <p><img style="margin: 0px 30px 15x 0px;" src="./graphics/azure_data_studio_icon.png" width="50" height="50">

 The first time you launch Azure Data Studio, you may see the following choices.
-For the purposes of this workshop, select No to not load the preview feature and use x to close out the 2nd choice to collect usage data.
+For the purposes of this workshop, You can select No to loading 2019 preview extensions and click X to not read the usage data statement.

 <p><img style="margin: 0px 30px 15x 0px;" src="./graphics/ADS_initial_prompts.jpg" width="250" height="150">